yellowbean/Hastructure/README.md

   * interest charge or fee charge on the credit used & unused
 * Trigger
   * Base on Date
-  * Base on Free Formula : Bond /Pool metrics
+  * Base on Free Formula, Bond /Pool metrics
-  * Base on Pool performance
+  * Base on Pool performance, like Cumulative Default Rate, last 3 periods delinquency rates.
   * Base on any combination above
 * Interest Swap
   * Float to Float/ Fix to Float support